mgsloan/todoist-shortcuts/development.md

 exceptions for the key handler.
 Infuriatingly, neither is working right now.

+  - An alternative approach already used for `q` / `/` / `f` is just to reimplement in terms of mouse clicks.
+Doesn't always work for undo, though.

 * Have `?` open up todoist-shortcuts README.md.

 * Check todoist version number and give a warning if it hasn't been tested